tbox1911/Liberation-RX-Pv/README.md

 # Liberation-RX-Pv

-The PVP version of Liberation RX
+The PVP version of Liberation RX on Altis

 dev version
 not useable yet